WIVIV/TCFD_Local_LLM/README.md

 ![Example Image](./Assets/Images/TCFD_Demo_Custom_Questions.png)

 ### Conclusion
 By leveraging a local LLM and RAG, this project successfully analysed AGL's TCFD report by answering 11 preset questions.
-The quality of the repsonses and the quoting of the sources used clearly show the utility and effiecincy gain that this implementation provides.
+The quality of the repsonses and the quoting of the sources used, clearly demostrates the utility and effiecincy gain that this implementation of LLMs provides.

 #### Key Libraries and Resources Used:
 - [LangChain🦜️🔗](https://www.langchain.com/)